 LED provides dentists and oral health care specialists with a growing portfolio of advanced diagnostic dental imaging products and software.
 Since its inception, LED has grown from a research and development, pre-commercial product development company to its current status as a premier dental imaging services and technology company.
 The Company's portfolio includes its dental imaging products and the VELscope® device.
 The VELscope® has provided a broad customer base and general platform for the company to launch its follow-on dental imaging product portfolio around.
-LED believes that the success of the VELscope® to date has proven that the Company is a strong research and development corporation.

-LED markets its products, in conjunction with its distribution and general goodwill partners, directly to dental practitioners.
-Such direct marketing includes direct mail/e-mail, advertising in industry journals, multiple unrelated offsite locations, and personal visits.
-In limited cases, direct marketing activities are oriented towards convincing dental practitioners to attend an education seminar or trade show event in which LED is a participant.
+LED markets its products, in conjunction with its distribution and general goodwill partners and directly to dental practitioners.
+Such direct marketing includes direct mail/e-mail, advertising in industry journals, participation at dental trade shows and educational events, and personal office visits.
+In limited cases, direct marketing activities are oriented towards convincing dental practitioners to attend an educational seminar or trade show event in which LED is a participant.
 LED believes that because of evolutions to its VELscope® device that it has the potential to expand usage of the product to international markets in the near and mid-terms.
 LED has also recently had multiple successes in establishing indirect partnerships with organizations and networks that provide goodwill marketing for the Company and its products at offsite locations.
 This is a cost-effective strategy that the company will look to continue in the future.

-The Company launched its digital imaging product portfolio in April 2014 which provides dentists and oral health specialists with advanced diagnostic imaging products and software.
-The core of the product line is the RAYSCAN $\alpha$ digital extra oral imaging machine, which comes in panoramic, cephalometric and Cone Beam Computed Technology (CBCT), varieties.
-Market penetration of CBCT machines continues to rapidly expand through the general dentist market and all the dental specialties, allowing practitioners to visualize the third dimension to better diagnose, treatment plan and treat their patients.
-The Company also offers digital imaging software, digital sensors and intraoral cameras to round out the digital portfolio and offer practitioners the ability to convert their practice from film to a digital imaging workflow.
+The Company launched its digital imaging product portfolio in April 2014, which provides dentists and oral health specialists with advanced diagnostic imaging products and software.
+The core of the product line is the RAYSCAN $\alpha$ digital extra oral imaging machine, which comes in panoramic, cephalometric and Cone Beam Computed Technology (CBCT), modalities.
+Market penetration of CBCT machines continues to rapidly expand through the general dentist market and all the dental specialties, allowing practitioners to visualize digital radiographic volumes in all three dimensions to better diagnose, treatment plan and treat their patients.
+The Company also offers digital imaging software, digital sensors and intraoral cameras, inter-oral optical scanners and 3D dental specific printers to round out the digital portfolio and offer practitioners the ability to convert their practice from analogue technologies to a more efficient digital imaging workflow.

-LED believes that the success of the VELscope® to date has proven that LED is a strong research and development company.
+LED believes that the success of the VELscope® to date has proven that LED has the ability to continue as a strong research and development company.
 Since the VELscope® was launched in 2006, LED has commercialized the VELscope® Vantage, and, in 2011, the VELscope®Vx.
 The VELscope®Vx is portable, rechargeable, and significantly more affordable than previous models.
 Its increased functionality and lower production costs improve LED's prospects as it expands into more countries and other healthcare markets.